A - Z Recycling and Waste Guide

 TVs may not go in the trash.
 They may be recycled with the State of Vermont’s electronics recycling program.
 Click here.

 - Fuel oil tanks—A fuel oil tank cannot go in the scrap metal pile unless it has been cut in half, a potentially explosive task.
-The tanks also often have hazardous sludge in them.
+The tanks often have hazardous sludge in them.
 Best bet is to hire a tank removal company, which can be found in the yellow pages under "Environmental Products and Services" or "Tank Cleaning".

 Televisions